-b) As of January 2003, contractual data on loans are broken down by initial interest rate fixation instead of original maturity.
+b) From January 2003, contractual data on loans are broken down by initial interest rate fixation instead of original maturity.
 Interest rate fixation refers to the period for which the interest rate is fixed in a loan contract.
 All floating rate loans and those fixed interest loans, for which the interest rate is fixed for up to one year in the original contracts, are classified in to the category 'Floating rate or up to one year initial rate fixation'.

-&lt;sup>6 The Bank has been collecting data on forint, euro and Swiss franc equity loans since January 2005.
+6 The Bank has been collecting data on forint, euro and Swiss franc equity loans since January 2005.

-&lt;sup>7 The Bank collects data only on forint instalment loans and other consumer credit.
+7 The Bank collects data only on forint instalment loans and other consumer credit.